• Free shipping on all orders

 Photo Credit: Shutterbug75, Pixabay

 Every parent tells their kid to eat their broccoli if they want to grow big and strong.
 But it’s not just kids that can benefit from broccoli.
-This plant is nutritious for your dog as well.
-It packs in more nutrients than almost any other plant from the cabbage family and is loaded with fiber that’s great for your dog.
-Broccoli is completely safe for canines to eat, but that doesn’t mean your dog is going to be fond of it!
+It’s also nutritious for your dog.
+It packs in more nutrients than almost any other plant from the cabbage family and is loaded with fiber.
+Broccoli is completely safe for canines to eat, but that doesn’t mean your dog will be fond of it!

 2. Carrots